 Users can create a Quote or Order from the context on an Opportunity, or directly from the Company Summary screen

-Items can be added to the Quote/Order either one-at-a-time or quickly using the Rapid Line Entry feature
+Items can be added to the Quote/Order either one-at-a-time or quickly using the Quick Line Entry feature.

-*NOTE – these Sage CRM Orders can also be promoted directly do a Sage 100 invoice if required.
+*NOTE – these Sage CRM Orders can also be promoted directly to a Sage 100 invoice if required.

 In the set up of your system, we can import any existing vendor companies from Sage 100.